 Aloe claviflora

 Aloe claviflora is a highly decorative succulent.
-This desert plant has upright, pale bluish green leaves.
-It is great to use as a sun-loving houseplant and even better outdoors in full sun, where it can produce stunning orange/red flowers.
-Aloe claviflora is native to arid-tropical parts of Southern Africa, where it grows in dry, sandy and rocky areas.
-Aloe claviflora is commonly known as Kraal Aloe.
-Other internationally used common names for Aloe claviflora are: Cannon aloe; Aanteelaalwyn; Kanonaalwyn; Kraalaalwyn; Jackall’s Tail Aloe; Aloe decora; Aloe schlechteri.
-Evanthia has Aloe claviflora seeds available all year round, for commercial production.
-Check out the full Aloe range of Evanthia.
-Aloe claviflora seeds per kilo: 500.000.
+This desert plant has upright blue-green leaves.
+Aloe claviflora is suitable as a sun-loving houseplant, but even better for outdoor cultivation in full sun, where it can produce stunning red/orange flowers.
+Aloe claviflora originates from arid tropical regions of Southern Africa, where it grows in dry sandy and rocky areas.
+Aloe claviflora is also known as Kraal Aloe.
+Other internationally used names for Aloe claviflora include: Cannon Aloe; Aanteelaalwyn; Kanonaalwyn; Kraalaalwyn; Jackall’s Tail Aloe; Aloe decora; Aloe schlechteri.
+Evanthia has Aloe claviflora seeds available year-round for commercial production.
+View the entire Aloe range from Evanthia.
+Average number of Aloe claviflora seeds per kilogram: 500,000.

 Properties